Boazius/UDEMY-CPlusPlus/Section4_Getting_Started/README.md

 ### Logic Errors
 are not errors per se, but they make our program run not as we intended it, these are tricky to fix.

+## Challenge program
+user gets prompt for favorite number program reads number and outputs it back..